Bryan-Abreu/reading-notes/README.md

 # ***My Reading Journal for 102***
+Hola everyone!
+My name is Bryan Abreu I'm a veteran and the most important things in my life are my family, my dog, and cars.
+I have 2 beautiful girls and an amazing wife that supports all my crazy ideas.
+I am into the older Japanese's cars I am restoring one and building a drift car.
+I'm even starting to design my own wide body kit.
+I am currently working at Tesla as a collision technician.
+Computers have always been fun to mess with but I never got serious with it until now.
+Here is my github and hopefully you see some big improvements though out this course.
+Love you guys and have a blessed day!

 ### _Growth Mindset_

-The growth mind set is a way to look at everything as a skill that can be learned.
+Growth mind to me is a way to look at everything as a skill that can be learned.
 You also accept there is talent in this world but you also accept there is oppertunity in growth.

  |*These are some reminders I use to keep my self in the growth mindset.*   |